Thoroughly conscious ignorance is the prelude to every real advance in science

 – Thomas Huxley

 Citizen scientists are not ‘pretend scientists’.
 They are citizens who have gained some measure of scientific literacy (possibly through an interest in things like BOINC).
-If scientific literacy only exists in ivory towers, not in the citizenry, not in the media, and not in government, then we are doomed.
+If scientific literacy exists only in ivory towers, not in the citizenry, not in the media, and not in government, then we are doomed.
 Civilization is doomed.
 Humanity is doomed.
 And to bring it full circle, science is doomed too.

 Imagine if a significant fraction of the world’s population had a basic understanding of deep time, deep space, and deep complexity.
 It would mean emergent social intelligence.